kkruecke/cplus-documentation/notes/variadic-templates.rst

     auto x3 = static_cast<A&>(c).tail; // tail is A::tail

 The preceeding code is just the sort of use case where variadic templates can be effectively applied.
-We begin by defining a recursive data structure hierarchy for ``struct tuple<class...Types>``
+We begin by using the variadic struct ``struct tuple<class...Types>`` to define a recursive data structure:

 .. code-block:: cpp